ajduberstein/pivoting_in_pig/README.md

-pivoting_in_pig
+Pivoting in Pig
 ===============

-An example of how to create a pivot table in Apache Pig, based off my response to a StackOverflow question.
+###An example of how to create an Excel-like pivot table in Apache Pig

+This an embedded Pig script based off [this Stack Overflow question](http://stackoverflow.com/questions/22416883/advanced-pivot-table-in-pig/22469696#22469696).
+I've included the example data the questioner uses.
+It's extensible to more factor levels than the sample data provides, but some modifications need to be done before it can pivot on any number of rows or columns.